MicrosoftDocs/customer-insights/ci-docs/data/customer-profiles.md

 ## Removing customer profiles

-Profiles are dynamically generated based on source data.
-To modify the profiles that are created, you must modify the source to remove customer data from the source, thereby eliminating the resulting profile creation in Customer Insights - Data.
-[Read more](dsr-rights-requests.md) about removing profiles.
+Profiles are generated dynamically based on source data.
+To modify generated profiles, you must modify the source to remove customer data, thus eliminating the resulting profile generation in Customer Insights - Data.
+[Learn more](dsr-rights-requests.md)

 ## Next steps